kmax12/kmax12.github.io/content/projects.md

 {{< /project  >}}

+{{< project "ISO Data" "Github" "https://github.com/kmax12/isodata" "/images/isodata-header.png">}}

+Independent System Operators, or ISOs, balance the supply and demand of energy on the electrical grid for most of America.
+They each publish interesting datasets but do so in an unstandardized way.
+ISODATA is a python library to provide uniform API access to this energy data.
+I hope ISODATA makes researching and building applications for our energy grid easier.

+{{< /project  >}}

 {{< project "Featuretools" "GitHub" "https://github.com/alteryx/featuretools">}}
 An open source framework I created to perform automated feature engineering.
 Over 8 million downloads to date and 6,000+ stars on GitHub.
 Now developed and maintained by Alteryx.
 {{< /project  >}}

 {{< project "Past Projects" "Archive" "https://web.archive.org/web/20181018003655/http://www.jmaxkanter.com/projects">}}
-I have a whole bunch of old projects I've since lost the documentation of except on the old version of this site.
+I have a several old projects I've since lost the documentation of except on the old version of this site.
 {{< /project  >}}